MontagnaLab/INVGuild/Test_dada2_parameters.md

-> [!IMPORTANT]
-> Work in progress

-## Denoising

-The default values of the dada2 parameters are usually good for most applications, but you should experiment with the values of `--p-trunc-len-f` and `--p-trunc-len-r` and compare the results (in terms of model fitting, number of retained sequences per sample and sequences length) to choose the best values.

-Here an example of how to do it, assuming that q2-dada2 output files are named like this (<run.id> represent the variable part of the filename identifing a run using specific dada2 parameters):
+This code is for comparing the output of q2-dada2 runs using different parameters to select the best parameters combination.
+Assuming that q2-dada2 output files are named like this (<run.id> represent the variable part of the filename identifing the different runs):
 - denoising-stats_<run.id>.qza
 - table_<run.id>.qza
 - rep-seqs_<run.id>.qza

 ```bash
 # Export files
 tmpdir="tmp_${TLF}_${TLR}"
 mkdir -p "$tmpdir"